 - Act on the plan with gusto – Once plan has been put in place, you need to move quickly and assertively to gain momentum.
 If you have any reservations, make sure to lock them in the closet.
 Action is about execution.
 Enjoy and embrace this change.
 As you get small wins, your confidence will build for larger ones –

 - Learn as you go and make revisions – The best plans are ones that allow for modification.
 As you learn new things that confirm or dispute your original hypothesis, make sure that is reflected in your plan.

-2012 is going to be a great year.
 Think big and be open to change.
 Manischewitz did, and it looks like another 120 years of success for the company.
 Charge!